Click on the Register Now button to find a course near you.

 This can happen to anyone and dealing with it as soon as possible is always the best approach.
 It’s really important that you take great care in putting together the information and supporting documentation when filing your tax return, and only claim deductions that are genuine to avoid penalties and possibly even prosecution from the ATO.

-It’s easy to make an innocent mistakes sometimes, and if you self-lodge and realise you’ve submitted incorrect or unsubstantiated claims then you should contact H&R Block immediately and we will assist you in making the necessary amendments.
+It's easy to make innocent mistakes sometimes, and if you self-lodge and realise you've submitted incorrect or unsubstantiated claims then you should contact H&R Block immediately and we will assist you in making the necessary amendments.

 Still have some questions about lodging your tax return?
 Talk to H&R Block.
 Our experienced tax consultants will be able to help.
 Call 13 23 25 for details or find your nearest office and book an appointment online.